 CANOEING - One of the most relaxing ways to enjoy the outdoors.
 Learn basic strokes and how to have a safe outing whether on a river or a lake.

 ESSENTIAL OILS ($) – Explore and learn about the healing benefits of essential oils.
 Learn how nature’s medicine cabinet can help you take care of you and your family’s health by utilizing essential oils as your go-to in first-aid situations.
+A materials fee of $5 per person is collected at check-in.

 FISH CLEANING & COOKING - Learn to clean, prepare and cook your catch of the day from South Carolina’s many lakes and streams.